mdang/ga-lessons/js-ajax/exercises/googleapis/README.md

 ## Bonus

 * Output the results you obtain from Ajax onto the webpage by manipulating the DOM with jQuery's `text` or `html` methods
-* Refactor the request URL so that we add in any query parameters through the `data` option through the `$.ajax` method call
+* Refactor the request URL so that we add in any query parameters through the `data` option in the `$.ajax` method call